jsoconno/azure-openai-langchain-sql-guide/README.md

 brew tap microsoft/mssql-release https://github.com/Microsoft/homebrew-mssql-release
 brew update
 HOMEBREW_ACCEPT_EULA=Y brew install msodbcsql18 mssql-tools18
-brew install unixodbc # may not be required
 ```

 For more information, see the Microsoft docs on how to [Install the Microsoft ODBC driver for SQL Server macOS](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver16).